 In the family stories I was told about my father’s father’s father Ray Z. Shearer, Ray was always portrayed as poor, but he was a very capable, mechanically minded man who worked for a bunch of different garages as mechanic, drove a truck for a while, and even raced dirt track race cars.
 The details in these stories were thin, but consistent.
 I was under the impression that the most important parts of his work history were included in this brief overview.
 I figured that if he had been involved in something grand—for instance, let’s imagine that he established and ran his own business, that he advertised it extensively in the local paper, that he built a custom race car in that business, and that he then watched as his business was lost in a tragic accident that made headlines—well, that surely would have merited a mention in the brief story of Ray’s working life.
 Right?

-So imagine my surprise when I found an advertisement in the August 1, 1919, edition of The Palco News (of Palco, Kansas) for The Star Garage, open day and night, Ray Shearer, proprietor.
+So imagine my surprise when I found an advertisement in the August 1, 1919, edition of The Palco News (of Palco, Kansas) for The Star Garage—open day and night, Ray Shearer, proprietor.
 How had no one managed to remember such a big deal, especially for a man of apparently rather modest means?

 After finding this 100-year-old ad, I did a deep dive and looked for any and all mentions of The Star Garage in local papers.
-What I found was over 50 mentions of Ray Shearer and/or The Star Garage in The Palco News between January 30, 1919, and March 5, 1920.
+What I found was nearly 60 mentions of Ray Shearer and/or The Star Garage in The Palco News between January 30, 1919, and March 19, 1920.
 Most of these are ads belonging to one of several advertising runs in the newspaper, and just a couple mentions are actual news pieces about Ray or The Star Garage.
-But even the advertisements have a story to tell.
+But even the advertisements have stories to tell.Continue reading